nfarina/xmldoc/README.md

 * `childWithAttribute(name,value)` - searches for the first child with the given attribute value.
 You can omit `value` to just find the first node with the given attribute defined at all.

 * `descendantWithPath(path)` - searches for a specific "path" uses dot notation.

-An example:
+Example:

     <book>
       <author>